ken4ward/ShellScriptAssignment/README.md

 - **Details**:
   - **How it's done**:
     - Implemented a comparison logic in the bash script.
-    - For each field (e.g., `name`, `email, ...`), compare the value from the API response with the corresponding value in the CSV file.
+    - For each field (e.g., `name`, `name, ...`), compare the value from the API response with the corresponding value in the CSV file.
     - Log the result as "Pass" if the values match, and "Fail" if they don't in console.
     - Example:
       ```bash